JayceonHo/JayceonHo/README.md

 My research interests lie in Multi-modal Learning, Medical AI, Computer Vision and Graph Learning.

-I'm open to collaborations and internships focused on developing interesting AI techniques.
+I'm looking forward to potential collaborations and internships focused on developing interesting AI techniques.

-Please feel free to contact me via jc.hou@outlook.com
+Please feel free to drop me an email via jc.hou@outlook.com
 <!--
 **JayceonHo/JayceonHo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.